pickettmap/ProjCode/README.md

 4. Image searching - The user is capable of searching for images based on the attributed text tags using a search bar presented on the HTML page.

-To deploy Tagim, the user must run the command ‘python server.py’.
+To deploy Tagim, the user must run the command ‘python server.py’ in the Testsite-image-display folder.
 This will initialize the server as a localhost which the user can interact with to utilize the app.

-The repo is organized with code in the main directory, with frontend pages (HTML/CSS) located in FrontEnd Pages.
+The repo is organized with code in the main directory, with frontend pages (HTML/CSS) located in Testsite-image-display.